 PROOF.
 We must show that if S is a nonempty subset of the natural numbers, then S contains a least element.
 If S contains 1, then the theorem is true by Lemma 2.7.
-Assume that if S contains an integer k such that $1 \le k \le n$, then S contains a least element.
-We will show that if a set S contains an integer less than or equal to n+1, then S has a least element.
-If S does not contain an integer less than n+1, then n+1 is the smallest integer in S. Otherwise, since S is nonempty, S must contain an integer less than or equal to n.
-In this case, by induction, S contains a least element. \Box
+Assume that if S contains an integer S such that S contains an integer less than or equal to S contains an integer less than or equal to S contains a least element.
+If S does not contain an integer less than S contains an integer less than S contains an integer less than S contains an integer less than or equal to S contains a least element.